Child and Youth CareNEW

 - Seneca College – Bach.
 Interdisciplinary Studies

 - University of Guelph – B.A.Sc.
 (Honours) Family and Community Social Services

-- University of Ontario Institute of Technology – B.A.
+- Ontario Tech University – B.A.
 (Honours) Criminology and Justice or Forensic Psychology or Legal Studies; B.A.
 Adult Education and Digital Technology; Commerce Bridge

 - University of Waterloo – various*

 - University of Windsor – B.A.
 (General or Honours); B.A.
 (Honours) Developmental Psychology or Disability Studies or Psychology; Bachelor of Social Work